assaydepot/trialinsights_api_v1/README.md

 ```
 ### GET /facets/:facet

-Returns Picklist of available facet “values” for requested :facet
+Returns Picklist of available facet “values” for requested :facet and global counts of occurrence in trials.
 ```
 // Request: /facets/phase
 // Response:
-{"phase":["Early Phase 1", "Phase 1", "Phase 1/Phase 2", "Phase 2", "Phase 2/Phase 3", "Phase 3", "Phase 4", "N/A"]}
+{'Phase 1': 267, 'Phase 2': 213, 'Phase 3': 411, ...}
 ```

 ## Aggregate Analysis API
 The aggregate analysis API builds on the data access API.
 However, in lieu of trial lists and documents, the endpoints calculate aggregate values for entire collections of trial documents resulting from searches.

-### GET /:queryId/profile[?facet=facet]
+### POST /profile[?facet=facet]
-Use the `queryId` returned from the `/trials` endpoint to access additional properties about the aggregate analysis of the trials that met the search criteria.
+Use the request object for `/trials` endpoint to access additional properties about the aggregate analysis of the trials that met the search criteria.

 ```
 // Example card_values response